Call for Community Projects

 Expenses necessary to implement the project that can be easily linked to specific activities:

-- Rental of space and/or equipment.
-(Montreal Pride will be able to offer you certain spaces and equipment depending on their availability.)
+- Venue and/or equipment rental.
+Fierté Montréal can offer you certain spaces and equipment depending on their availability.

-- Costs related to the accessibility of your project
+- Costs related to the accessibility of the project.

-- Costs related to promotion (flyers, social media advertising, etc.)
+- Promotional costs (flyers, social media advertising, etc.)

 - Administrative expenses